noahdotpy/idwt/docs/config/splitting-up-config.md

 `/etc/idwt/config.d/*.yml` files are disabled.

-There used to be a `/usr/share/idwt/default-config.yml` but this will be defined in the code of idwt-rs now.
+There used to be a `/usr/share/idwt/default-config.yml` but this will be defined in the code of idwt now.